What Is STEM and Why Is It Important?

 - STEM is necessary for growing the economy and staying globally competitive.

 You've likely heard the term STEM, but what does it stand for?
 STEM is an acronym for science, technology, engineering, and math.
-These four fields all share an emphasis on innovation, problem-solving, and critical thinking.
-Together, they make up a popular and fast-growing industry.
+These four fields share an emphasis on innovation, problem-solving, and critical thinking.
+And together they make up a popular and fast-growing industry.

-In this guide, we'll go over the different kinds of STEM topics you can study and why these fields are so important today.
+Read on to learn more about the different kinds of STEM topics you can study and why these fields are so important in today's economy.

 What Are STEM Fields?